 - Growth factors for treating chronic myelomonocytic leukemia

 - Surgery for chronic myelomonocytic leukemia

 - Stem cell transplant for chronic myelomonocytic leukemia

 - Complementary and alternative therapies for chronic myelomonocytic leukemia

 - General approach to treatment of chronic myelomonocytic leukemia

 - More treatment information about chronic myelomonocytic leukemia

 Hematopoietic growth factors are hormone-like substances that stimulate bone marrow to produce blood cells.
-These substances occur naturally in the body, but scientists have found a way to make them outside of the body in large amounts.
-This allows patients to receive these factors in larger doses than would be produced by their own body.
+These substances occur naturally in the body, but scientists have found a way to make them in large amounts.
+This lets patients receive these factors in larger doses than would be produced by their own body.

 Erythropoietin (Epo® or Procrit®), a growth factor that promotes red blood cell production, can help avoid transfusions of red blood cells in some patients.
 Recently it has been found that combining erythropoietin with a growth factor for white blood cells (G-CSF, Neupogen®, or filgrastim) improves the patient’s response to the erythropoietin.
 Darbepoetin (Aranesp®) is a long-acting form of erythropoietin.
 It works in the same way but can be given less often.